cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Defining a new hash-to-curve suite {#new-suite}

-The RECOMMENDED way to define a new hash-to-curve suite is:
+For elliptic curves not listed elsewhere in {{suites}}, a new hash-to-curve suite can be defined by:

 1. E, F, p, and m are determined by the elliptic curve and its base field.